jimmy8645/Manipulating-Time-Series-Data/README.md

 - New date determined by offset - start, end, etc
 - Upsampling: fill from existing or interpolate values
 - Downsampling: apply aggregation to existing data

+## Downsampling & aggregation methods

+- Downsampling: hour to day, day to month, etc
+- How to represent the existing values at the new date?
+  - Mean, median, last value?

+## Windows functions in pandas

+- Windows identify sub periods of your time series
+- Calculate metrics for sub periods inside the window
+- Create a new time series of metrics
+- Two types of windows:
+  - Rolling: same size, sliding
+  - Expanding: contain all prior values